Affine logic for constructive mathematics: Order

 \section{Order}

-When equality is defined, we can either introduce order and topology as structures on a pre-set which induce an equality, or as structures on a set that might determine the equality by a ``separation'' axiom.
-In general we prefer the former.
+When equality is a defined relation, we can either introduce order and topology as structures on a type which induce an equality, or as structures on a set that might determine the equality by a ``separation'' axiom.
+We prefer the former.